San Diego Divorce Attorney

 Within these regions, La Mesa has the highest percentage of divorced residents with 13.97 percent, followed closely by Central San Diego with 13.24 then Carlsbad with 12.13 percent.
 Other notable regions include:

 - Chula Vista – 11.42 percent

 - Del Mar / Mira Mesa – 8.13 percent

 The area with the lowest percentage of divorced residents?
 The Pendleton area.
 This is likely due to the prevalence of Camp Pendleton, with more than half the population falling in the 15-24 range and employed by the U.S. Armed Forces.

 The divorce process can be lengthy and trying – but familiarizing yourself with the ins and outs can make it more manageable.
-Our divorce attorneys have the experience, education, and knowledge to make the divorce process approachable and easy to understand.
-Our San Diego Divorce Attorneys are here for you every step of the way.
+Our divorce attorneys in San Diego have the experience, education, and knowledge to make the divorce process approachable and easy to understand.
+Our San Diego family law attorneys are here for you every step of the way.

 - The Central Courthouse – The first permanent courthouse built in San Diego, hears divorce and family law cases at 220 W. Broadway in downtown San Diego.

 - The Madge Bradley Building – Two courtrooms located at 1409 4th Avenue.

 - The Family Law Court Building – A six courtroom building located downtown at 1555 6th Avenue.